atoy40/esemesejs/README.md

 ```

 ## Client usage
-you can push a SMS ny sending a HTTP POST request to /sendsms path.
+you can push a SMS by sending a HTTP POST request to /sendsms path.
 For example using cURL :
 ```bash
 curl -v \
   -H "Authorization: APIKEY d6zpumfnmlwksb7faxy7zsm16qzzoi91" \